RuoxiQin/RuoxiQin.github.io/WriteBugFreeCode.md

 ### Know your variable type
 Keep in mind of the type of your variable.
 When you try to modify the string by creating a new list, notice that it is a list now, not a string.

+### Keep the small constraints even if it may not be necessary
+In the design phase,
+try to keep the local small constraints true even if you think you have a better idea to prevent the bad things happen.
+This is because it requires experience and great insight to know what a changes will affect the whole system.
+So if you cannot do this,
+keep the constraints since it costs little overhead.
+It is also an extended idea from the defensive programming.

+The local small constrants can be: a list or string should not be empty.

 [Back to homepage](index.md)